MicrosoftDocs/cpp-docs/docs/cpp/struct-cpp.md

 List of structure members.
 Refer to [Class Member Overview](../cpp/class-member-overview.md) for more information.
 The only difference here is that **struct** is used in place of **class**.

 *declarators*<br/>
 Declarator list specifying the names of the structure.
 Declarator lists declare one or more instances of the structure type.
-Declarators may include initializer lists if all data members of the class are **public**.
+Declarators may include initializer lists if all data members of the structure are **public**.
 Initializer lists are common in structures because data members are **public** by default.
 See [Overview of Declarators](../cpp/overview-of-declarators.md) for more information.

 ## Remarks